Order Summary 0 Item (s)

 Description

 Indemnification provisions are standard clauses in M&A contracts that help parties minimize financial loss if a deal goes south.
-Counsel negotiating indemnification terms must consider time, subject matter, dollar limitations, escrowed funds, setoff rights, and indemnification payment.
-The risks of boilerplate provisions far offset the convenience.
+Counsel must think through every layer: what's covered, what damages are recoverable, how long claims can be brought, where the money comes from, and how financial and procedural limits shape the ultimate recovery.
+The risks of just relying on boilerplate provisions far offset the convenience.

-Counsel should also consider how damages will be determined in the event of a breach.
-Further, deal attorneys should evaluate and advise their clients on the benefits but also the shortfalls with respect to purchasing insurance products to supplement or replace indemnity provisions.
+Counsel should also evaluate and advise their clients on the benefits but also the shortfalls with respect to purchasing insurance products to supplement or replace indemnity provisions.

 Presented By